-The Disability Discrimination Act & Platform Lifts - 20 years on!
+The Disability Discrimination Act, Equality Act & Platform Lifts

-The DDA was introduced 20 years ago and formed for the industry an invaluable set of standards.
-In this article Stannah Engineering Director, Paul Clifton looks back at life before the Disability Discrimination Act (DDA) to the present day Equality Act and what it meant to those in the platform lift industry.
+The DDA was introduced over 20 years ago and formed for the industry an invaluable set of standards, eventually becoming part of the Equality Act introduced in 2017.
+In this article Stannah Engineering Director, Paul Clifton looks back at what it meant to those in the platform lift industry.

 The DDA made a huge difference to the lift industry.
 As a lift manufacturer, Stannah already supplied what we now know as platform lifts, but these were often for a single individual’s needs under special circumstances and known as access lifts or wheelchair lifts.

 The DDA 1995 required building owners and service providers to make reasonable ‘adequate’ provision to ensure independent and equal access to all persons in all non-domestic environments.
 This was very much open to interpretation.

 From 1st October 2004, businesses and service providers had a duty to make reasonable adjustments, considering practicality and financial restraints, to the physical features of their premises, in order to overcome barriers to access.